-Tomoka State Park is easy to access by RV or car.
-It is located about 10 miles off of I-95 so even if you forget something it is easy to get whatever you need.
+Tomoka State Park is easy to access by RV or car and it features one entrance and exit via North Beach Street.
+Located about 10 miles off of I-95, there are many towns nearby where you can pick up any supplies, so even if you forget something it is easy to get whatever you need.
+Since the park is located close to civilization you won't have to worry about a challenging journey to get here.
 There are no driving restrictions inside of the park so whether you are in a car or driving the RV you will be able to get where you want to go.
-There are three parking lots at various ends of the park, making parking hassle-free.

 All of the campsites are RV accessible, but just remember to let them know how big your rig is so they can get you in the right place to fit.
 There is a maximum RV length of 34 feet.
 Once inside the park you can either use a car if you brought one along or you can walk or ride a bike to explore the trails and beauty of nature.
-Don't forget you can also travel the water with your own boat or rent a canoe for a day exploring the waterways.
+Don't forget you can also travel on the water with your own boat or canoe rental.

 Campgrounds and parking in Tomoka State Park